THE SITE IS BEST VIEWED WITH GOOGLE CHROME AND A MONOCLE

 ITALIAN FESTIVAL (MEDLEY): SUMMERTIME IN VENICE(Cicognini-Sigman)/LOVE THEME FROM LA STRADA(Galdieri-Rota)/ANEMA E CORE(Manlio-d'Esposito) BMI 3:36

 Editor's note: the second track on each side is where it's at here.
 Otherwise you have an uptempo accordion orchestra here playing mostly favorites of these compilations album type records.
 But if you are drawn to the accordion then you'll be air-keyboarding across the parquet in your underwear for a good 45 minutes.

-These guys were popular enough to make it to the Tonight Show with Johnny Carson back in the late 1960s:
+These guys were popular enough to make it to the Tonight Show with Johnny Carson back in the late 1960s so they clearly rocked!